Serious About Teaching, Passionate About Theatre

 You’ll also participate in UNC’s top-notch theatrical productions, with opportunities to perform, direct, work backstage and manage the house.
 We have an extensive alumni network of teachers throughout Colorado, providing you with exceptional opportunities for hands-on learning in high school classes and productions.
 In addition, you can help stage UNC’s annual high school drama festival.
 You’ll complete the program with a semester-long student-teaching assignment, graduating with all the prerequisites you need to earn your teacher’s license.

-B.A. in Theatre Arts: Secondary Teaching Emphasis
+B.A. in Theatre Arts: K-12 Drama Teaching Concentration

-The Bachelor of Arts in Theatre Arts (Education Emphasis) prepares you to enter the work force as a high school drama teacher, or to continue your studies in a theatre education graduate program.
+The Bachelor of Arts in Theatre Arts (Education Concentration) prepares you to enter the work force as a high school drama teacher or to continue your studies in a theatre education graduate program.
 You’ll learn classroom techniques for teaching drama, along with the communication and organizational skills required to stage school productions at a high level.
 The program includes coursework in the College of Education and Behavioral Sciences, fulfilling all prerequisites necessary to earn your teacher’s license.

-“Because of the UNC theatre education program, I was well prepared to lead students, a program, and my community in quality theatre education.
+“Because of the UNC theatre education program, I was well prepared to lead students, a program and my community in quality theatre education.
 In addition, I am continually plugged into a vibrant and close knit community of educators and artists to promote new and emerging best practices.”

 Beau Augustin, Dance and Theatre Arts (Class of 2008)